-Our work on thermal attacks has been published at top HCI and Security Venues such as ACM TOPS, ACM IUI, and alike.
+Our work on thermal attacks has been published at top HCI and Security Venues such as ACM TOPS, USENIX Security, and alike.
 Click here for more details.

-Our recent work has received significant coverage from news outlets like Independent.
+Our recent work has received significant coverage in 467 online and print articles from 22 counties across 3 continents and in 13 languages.
 Click here for more details.

 Our Research Lab